WAYS OF SEEING: Film Installations and Collaborations

 ‘Die Schwimmende Tasse’.
 16mm.
 Walter Dahn / Johannes Stüttgen / Boscher Theodor.
 1992

-Walter Dahn is a German painter, photographer and sound artist, who is one of the most important ‘Jungen Wilden’ of the 1980s and taught Painting at the Art School in Braunschweig.
+Walter Dahn (1954-2024) was a German painter, photographer and sound artist, who was one of the most important ‘Jungen Wilden’ of the 1980s and taught Painting at the Art School in Braunschweig.
 From 1971 to 1979 Dahn studied at the Art Academy in Düsseldorf as a Master Student of Joseph Beuys.
 His first works were drawings and installations in Room 19 of the Academy.
 The focus of his work rests largely in drawing, photography, and making Super 8 and 16mm films.
 From 1979 to 1982 he was a member of the Artists Collective Mülheimer Freiheit, along with Hans Peter Adamski, Peter Bömmels, Jiří Georg Dokoupil, Gerard Kever and Gerhard Naschberger.
-Walter Dahn lives and works in Cologne.
+Walter Dahn lived and worked in Cologne.

 http://www.spruethmagers.com/artists/walter_dahn@@overview